 USTA League Leadership: A committee comprised of the Chair and Vice Chair of the USTA League Committee and the National League Administrator.

 USTA Section: One of 17 defined areas that comprise the USTA.

-Valid Computer Rating: An NTRP computer rating that has not expired and is based on accurate player history.
+Valid Computer Rating: An NTRP computer rating that has not expired or has been replaced by a more recent rating and is based on accurate player history.